Nanolx/NanoDroid/README.md

 A: OnePlus 5T, OnePlus 3T, Nexus 6

 Q: what ROMs was this tested on?
-A: OxygenOS Pie, OmniROM, NitrogenOS; should work on any LineageOS / AOSP based ROM and most Stock ROMs.
+A: AICP, OmniROM, NitrogenOS; should work on any LineageOS / AOSP based ROM and most Stock ROMs.
 ```